 Declining enrollment during the 1980s forced the closure of four schools.
 North High closed in 1981, only to reopen in 1983.
 Phoenix Union ended its reign after 87 years in 1982, closing along with East and West high schools.
 West reopened in 1985 as Metro Tech Vocational Institute of Phoenix and eventually became the magnet high school Metro Tech in 1999, home to career/technical programs for grades 9-12.

-Two alternative schools opened in the 1970s—Bostrom Alternative Center and the Desiderata program.
+Two alternative schools opened in the 1970s—Bostrom Alternative Center and Desiderata.

 Cesar Chavez was the first new Phoenix Union high school built in 27 years, and the first in the town of Laveen, opening in 1999.

-A unique partnership between businesses and the district created the Suns-Diamondbacks Academy, an alternative school for at-risk youth, which moved into its new building in January 2002.
+A unique partnership between businesses and the district created the Suns-Diamondbacks Academy, now Linda Abril Educational Academy, an alternative school for at-risk youth, which moved into its new building in January 2002.